sergeylukin/sergeylukin.github.com/resume.md

 : [contact@sergeylukin.com](mailto:contact@sergeylukin.com)

-As of today, I'm full-time employee but am looking for a new job.
+As of today, I'm full-time employee and am not looking for a new job.

-My dream job is working in Agile team that does it's best in order to be as Agile as possible and is proud of that.

 About
 -----